Holonomy and vortex structures in quantum hydrodynamics: Born-Oppenheimer molecular dynamics

 where $\boldsymbol{\cal B}:=\nabla\times\boldsymbol{\cal A}$.
 Notice how in this frame, a Lorentz force becomes apparent.

-The last equations above capture the nuclear motion completely, however in the quantum chemistry literature there are a variety of further specializations that can be made to the nuclear equation of motion, all of which aiming to alleviate computational difficulty.
-In the remainder of this section we summarize the majority of these by considering their subsequent effects on the nuclear fluid equation.
+The last equations above capture the nuclear motion completely, however in the quantum chemistry literature there are a variety of further specializations that can be made to the nuclear equation of motion, all aiming to alleviate computational difficulty.
+In the remainder of this section we summarize most of them by considering their subsequent effects on the nuclear fluid equation.

 \begin{enumerate}